cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

 tested using the run_inputs.py script that is configured, built, and installed with Cycamore.
 It relies on the input files that are part of your Cycamore repository, and only succeeds for input files that are correct (some may have known issues.
-See the issue list in cycamore for details.)
+See the issue list in Cycamore for details.)
 To run the example input files, ::

   python ../install/cycamore/bin/run_inputs.py